The product is an online property marketplace aimed at customers of an Indian Background.

-The product owner have knowledge of the target user.
-Because of this, we decided that he would be the right person to choose the colour schemes and point the team on the right direction.
+The product owner had knowledge of the target user.
+Because of this, we decided that he would be the right person to choose the colour schemes and point the team in the right direction.
 Because of this cooperation, the project was a success.

 It is a greenfield project.